ministryofjustice/send-legal-mail-to-prisons/maintenance_pages/README.md

 We have slightly different content depending on whether the downtime is planned (scheduled) or unplanned (unscheduled).
 The env var `INDEX_NAME` in the files `kubectl_deploy/maintenance-deploy-*.yaml` is used to determine which html file to use.

-If using the content in `index-*-scheduled.html` then you will need to set the time and date found in `<article class="main-content">`.
+If using the content in `index-*-scheduled.html` then you will need to set the time and date found in `<article class="main-content">` and publish a new Docker image - see [How to change the maintenance page content](#how-to-change-the-maintenance-page-content).

 From this directory run command:
 ```